JackDca/Mailpilewiki/Tags.md

 Tags are a central concept in Mailpile's design.
 Tagging of messages is used in various ways to denote status, context, importance, display properties and many other things.

+## Setting tag attributes
+You can set tag attributes through the command line using 'set', if you know the tag's _tid_ value: `set tag.tid.field = value`.

 ## Tag metadata

 | Field         | Values           | Default | Description                                               |